-The Computational Vision Summer School offers a broad perspective on biological vision with a thorough understanding of the theoretical and computational challenges involved.
+The 3rd Computational Vision Summer School offers a broad perspective on biological vision and computer vision with a thorough understanding of the theoretical and computational challenges involved.
 The school is unique in bringing together people from diverse disciplines who all share a computational view of vision.
 The faculty consists of renowned senior researchers in the field, teaching lectures and providing hands-on tutorials on topics ranging from early vision to image understanding.

-Aude Oliva (MIT, USA)
+Ted Adelson (MIT, USA)

 Bruno Olshausen (UC Berkeley, USA)

-Eero Simoncelli (NYU, USA)
+Eero Simoncelli (New York University, USA)

-Matthias Bethge, Michael Black, Roland Fleming, Felix Wichmann
+Matthias Bethge, Michael Black, Felix Wichmann

-The application deadline is April 7, 2015.
-We invite advanced PhD students and postdocs to apply here.
+We invite PhD students and postdocs to apply here.